-At August 31, 2008, Lorus had cash and cash equivalents and short-term investments totaling \$11.3 million compared to \$9.4 million at May 31, 2008.
+At February 28, 2009, Lorus had cash and cash equivalents and short-term investments totaling \$7.3 million compared to \$9.4 million at May 31, 2008.
 The Company invests in highly rated and liquid debt instruments.
 Investment decisions are made in accordance with an established investment policy administered by senior management and overseen by the board of directors.
-Working capital (representing primarily cash, cash equivalents, short term investments and other current assets less current liabilities) at August 31, 2008 was \$9.8 million as compared to \$8.0 million at May 31, 2008.
-However, our \$15 million convertible debentures become a current liability on October 6, 2008 which will result in negative working capital as of that date.
+Working capital (representing primarily cash, cash equivalents, short term investments and other current assets less current liabilities) at February 28, 2009 was a deficiency of \$7.6 million as compared to a surplus of \$8.0 million at May 31, 2008.
+The negative working capital balance as at February 28, 2009 is the result of classifying the carrying amount of the convertible debentures which are due on October 6, 2009 as a current liability.